This post may contain affiliate links. Please see ourĀ disclosure policyĀ for more details.

 • Lemon – This is a KEY ingredient so don’t skip it!
 Both the lemon juice and zest truly brighten up the sauce AND help enhance the absorption of iron in the spinach.
 Learn more on this post about iron rich foods for babies.

-Variations
+Substitutions & Variations

 Choosing the Best Pasta

-While any pasta shape will work with this sauce, I prefer the short pasta shapes with ridges or grooves, like fusili, rigatoni, or corkscrew, as they really soak up this creamy green sauce.
+While any pasta shape will work with this sauce, I prefer the short pasta shapes with ridges or grooves, like fusilli, rigatoni, or corkscrew, as they really soak up this creamy green sauce.
 Orzo would be delicious too!

 As for the type of pasta, you can use regular, whole wheat, gluten-free pasta, or legume based pasta (e.g. chickpea, edamame, lentil) for extra protein, iron, and fiber.
+Learn more about the benefits and some of the best high fiber foods for babies and toddlers.

 Cooked pasta drained.